It’s been nearly a

 that “anxiety is experiencing failure in

-.”
+advance.”
 He’s right.
 I experience virtual

 failure over and over again with each fearful and feeble attempt to